 The concert on July 4th is part of a fabulous show including a fighter jet military flyover, and an array of music concerts during the day.

 The big show begins at 8:00 pm with the playing of the National Anthem.
 The music is amazing but the magnificent explosive and heart-thumping finale, 1812 Overture by Tchaikovsky, will finish with dramatic drumrolls and heart-stopping cannon fire while church bells ring throughout Beantown!
-At 10:30 pm, over 10,000 pyrotechnics being launched in the middle of the Charles River!
+At 10:30 pm, over 10,000 pyrotechnics are launched on the Charles River!

 Golden Gate Bridge – California